 When I started managing teams and projects for the first time I used to write down my most significant insights and lessons I’d learned in a little Black & Red A5 notebook.

 A couple of months ago I pulled it off of the shelf and thumbed through my old notes.
 They’re almost all still as relevant today as they were over a decade ago.

 Hiding among the notes on capacity planning, estimation, reporting, change management, innovation, reward systems, performance management, situational leadership and even a list of personal “observed best practices” was a single half-page of bullet points that simply read:

 Since not long after I started writing publicly I’ve not needed to use those insights.

 So that these insights aren’t lost to time, I thought I’d share and expand them here.
-I’m bound to have missed many others and this is my personal view from being UK-based and working with teams all around the world so I have 2 requests for you as readers…
+I’m bound to have missed many others and this is my personal view from being UK-based and working with teams all around the world.

 What tips and suggestions would you add to this list?

 1 – Management & Team Mindset

 First – stop thinking “offshore” or “remote”.
 You’re a global team.
 Once you start treating your remote staff/suppliers/contractors as being “on your team” relationships start to build.